Online Energy Storage Arbitrage under Imperfect Predictions: A Conformal Risk-Aware Approach: Introduction

 \section{Introduction}

-Energy price arbitrage have become the main service for grid-scale batteries, with more than 15 GW deployed in California~\cite{CaliforniaStorage2024} and 6~GW in Texas~\cite{TexasStorage2025}.
+\yw{Energy price arbitrage has become the main service for grid-scale batteries}, with more than 15 GW deployed in California~\cite{CaliforniaStorage2024} and 6~GW in Texas~\cite{TexasStorage2025}.
 Price arbitrage of energy storage fundamentally relies on accurate predictions of future market conditions and opportunity values.
-However, due to the intermittency of renewable energy sources, demand fluctuations, network congestions, and complex market dynamics, electricity markets exhibit high volatility, making accurate forecasting extremely challenging.
-Prediction errors in arbitrage decisions not only reduce immediate profit but also propagate through sequential operations, as current charging or discharging choices affect the future state of charge (SoC) and available actions.
-The decision value is only revealed retrospectively after the full arbitrage window, making real-time algorithm calibration particularly challenging.
-These issues significantly impact the economic viability of energy storage and underscore the need for uncertainty-aware, sequential decision-making frameworks.
+However, \yw{due to the intermittency of renewable energy, demand fluctuations, network congestion, and complex market dynamics, electricity markets exhibit high volatility, making accurate forecasting extremely challenging.
+Prediction errors in arbitrage decisions not only reduce immediate profit but also propagate} through sequential operations, as current charging or discharging choices affect the future state of charge (SoC) and available actions.
+The decision value is only revealed retrospectively after the full arbitrage window, \yq{for instance, when evaluating annual profit once all prices within the year are realized}, making real-time algorithm calibration particularly challenging.
+These issues significantly impact the economic viability of energy storage \yw{and underscore the need for uncertainty-aware, sequential decision-making frameworks}.